robb-j/ProgrammableThings/README.md

 The setup method you pass to `ProgramEngine` lets your customise the JavaScript world the scripts will run in.
 This means you can inject variables, methods and objects that the JavaScript can use to interact with the hardware they are being run on.

 **Private by default** — the engine is designed to reveal nothing about the hardware by default, unlike other microcontroller-JavaScript bindings.
-You might not nessesarily trust the scripts that are being run and you don't want you device turning into a spying device over time.
-This is especially relevant because a key part of ProgrammableThings is that the scripts on the device are malliable and can change, rather than being baked in when flashing the controller.
+You might not necessarily trust the scripts that are being run and you don't want your device turned into a spying device.
+This is especially relevant because a key part of ProgrammableThings is that the scripts on the device are malleable and can change, rather than being baked in when flashing the controller.
 This means that any interaction with the hardware needs to be specifically designed and programmed to get it working.
-While more work, this means you can create a cleaner API between the hardware, firmware and scripts.
+While this takes more work, it means you can create a cleaner API between the hardware, firmware and scripts.

 The setup method is where you create an API between your hardware and the scripts that run on it and you can design that however you like.
 While `ProgramEngine` is starting a `Program` it will call your `setup` method to customise the JavaScript world which you use to inject your API into it.

-At the moment you need to use QuickJS itself to create your API, but we're thinking about easier ways to do this in the future.
+Currently, you need to use QuickJS itself to create your API, but we're thinking about easier ways to do this in the future.
 For example code generation based on documentation-comments.

 ```cpp
 #include <Arduino.h>